 Legal aid can only be sought after negotiations concerning the dispute have been held at the workplace and no local solution has been found.

-Do not seek out legal aid on your own; the shop steward or association needs to be involved.
+Do not seek out legal aid on your own; the shop steward or local branch needs to be involved.

 Legal aid – for whom and from where